P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 2. Check reference voltage: Should be 5V from the ECM.

-Example: The Cherokee’s MAP sensor showed a constant high voltage.
+Example: The Cherokee’s MAP sensor showed a constant high voltage during testing.

 Step 4: Check for Vacuum Leaks